tyzbit/numerifides/README.md

 # NUMERIFIDES RULES OF CONSENSUS

-These rules MUST BE evaluated in this order, with rules that have a lower number being superceded by rules with a higher number.
+These rules MUST BE evaluated in this order, with rules that have a lower number being superseded by rules with a higher number.

 For example, a Numerifides transaction with more matching digits between the TXID hash and the included Proof of Work takes precedence over any amount of Proof of Work.